edkashinsky/reaper-reableton-scripts/README.md

 This script makes group disable, if any selected item is grouped and otherwise if not.

-### ek_Toggle overlaping items vertically option
+### ek_Move cursor or items pack

-This script toggles option of editing multiple items on one track at the same time
+This package has many scripts which are making navigation in arrange view and at the same time are moving some items depends on selection

 ### ek_Select items from selected to mouse cursor